gyng/book/articles/geotag/geotag.md

-# Geotagging photos with exiftool
+# Guide to geotagging photos with Google location history and exiftool

 I use Google Photos to upload selected photos I take on my vacations, and I very much like how it geotags my photos and links it to Google Maps.
 The ability to record where I took a photo is a nice perk to have.